fybrik/fybrik/site/docs/contribute/environment.md

 This installs additional dependencies to `hack/tools/bin`.
 The `make` targets (e.g., `make test`) are configured to use the binaries from `hack/tools/bin`.
 However, you may want to add some of these tools to your system PATH for direct usage from your terminal (e.g., for using `kubectl`).

-Please note: For version 0.5 and lower of fybrik, Helm version greater than 3.3 but less than 3.7 is required.
+Please note: For fybrik version 0.5 and lower, Helm version greater than 3.3 but less than 3.7 is required when contributing.

 ## Editors